Death of Eleanor de Freitas: Subsequent legal proceedings

-The BBC issued a retraction and apology in May 2015 after Lisa Longstaff of Women Against Rape indirectly referred to Economou as a "rapist" while being interviewed on a live episode of Victoria Derbyshire.
+In May 2015, the BBC issued a retraction and apology after Lisa Longstaff of Women Against Rape indirectly referred to Economou as a "rapist" while being interviewed on a live episode of Victoria Derbyshire.

 In December 2015, Economou was charged with harassing David de Freitas.
 It was alleged that Economou had sent letters and emails to de Freitas and his solicitor, Harriet Wistrich, and "uploaded various recordings and comments onto websites".
 Economou was found not guilty in June 2016, with the judge stating, "I find that the defendant's actions were calculated to counter the continuing incorrect assertions that the allegation of rape was true".

+On 9 March 2016, the High Court of Justice ruled that there were "no arguable grounds" to overturn the inquest and launch a national enquiry that David de Freitas had requested through a judicial review application.
+The court found that "The CPS here had medical evidence, including that was relied in by those representing the deceased, which did not identify any real or immediate risk to life.
+No representations were made to the CPS, in the days immediately preceding her death, to the effect that her condition was worsening and that the prosecution was endangering her life."